This article covers the features and products of Google Cloud that you can use when building your ad-serving platform.

 - Choose an ad.

-After the ad server selects campaigns and ads that match user segments, it validates them against the context store data values—for example, frequency capping, blacklists, or exhausted budget.
+After the ad server selects campaigns and ads that match user segments, it validates them against the context store data values—for example, frequency capping, blocklists, or exhausted budget.
 The ad server then selects the best ad out of the remaining campaigns and ads.
 The logic of that final selection is entirely up to you.
 For example, you can weigh campaigns, selecting the one with the highest CPM, or the one with the largest remaining budget.
 You could also calculate the ad's CTR potential, or combine parameters for a blended weighting.

 Some of the more advanced selection systems use machine learning to recommend ads on a per-user or per-segment basis.
 Machine learning workflows are not detailed in this article, but you can read more about building machine learning capabilities (in part 2).